kcoderhtml/zera/content/_index.md

 }
 ```

+A few special features this site has
+- The whole website can be statically rendered in `~93ms`
+- Deployed via cloudflare pages with a total push to deploy time of `~20s`
+- Automatic OG image via a custom script using puppeteer.
+- self hosted analytics with plausible, publicaly accessible at this [dashboard](https://nexus.kieranklukas.com/dunkirk.sh/)

 ## Want to talk to me?

 Do you want to hire me?
 (I will answer immediately :) If you just have a question or want to talk I'll still answer (admittedly more sadly).